hannahmgordon/Final-Project-HPST/README.md

 | Symbol      | CIK | Filing Date | Filing Year  | Cosine Distance | Cosine Similarity | Return Measures | Bin |

-The team has crated some graphs and visuals in the Visualization.ipynb file to gather some interesting findings from the work.
+The team has created some graphs and visuals in the Visualization.ipynb file to gather some interesting findings from the work.